ideo/avocado/README.md

 Avocado enables designers to make quick interactive prototypes without writing a line of code.
 Avocado builds on top of Facebook's Origami framework to provide ready-to-use patches that can be easily combined to create fully customized prototypes.

-###Getting Avocado

-1. <a href="https://developer.apple.com/register/index.action" target="_blank">Register as an Apple Developer</a>
-2. <a href="http://origami.facebook.com/quartzcomposer/" target="_blank">Download Quartz Composer</a>
-3. <a href="https://github.com/ideo/avocado/raw/master/Other/Avocado.zip" target="_blank">Download the Avocado installer</a>

-Avocado already includes Origami 1.2 so you do not need to install that separately.
-If you do have Origami already installed, it will be updated to the latest version.

 ###Getting started with Quartz Composer